 Brazilian Rosewood

 Brazilian Rosewood’s hue ranges from rich dark brown to mild purple or red-brown.
-Dark patterns of contrasting hue flow across the grain of this wood.
+Dark patterns of contrasting hue flow across the grain of this luxurious wood.

 Aside from that, Brazilian rosewood is long-lasting and resistant to deterioration and pests.
 When handled, it emits a rose-like odor.
 Brazilian rosewood is simple to work with, although it can degrade the edge of equipment operated on it.